edwardmp/software-architecture/README.md

 #### Component based
 We have chosen (among other pattern) to make parts of our architecture component based.
 With this we mean that certain software providing similiar or related components are contained within the same submodule.
 For example, we place all input IO related code in a submodule called inputHandler.

 These submodules are contained within a root project.
 In this root projected, the submodules can be imported and the functions they contain can be applied through dependency injection.
+These modules are located in the `lib/` directory of the main project.

 The reason for making our architecture component based is that we want to clearly dissect certain behaviors to one place, in which developers for example can easily find all related files, instead of going through all kinds of corners of the system to find code of interest for that functionality.

 Dividing the system in components also leads to better testability of the functionality.
 Tests can be run encompassing only that area of behavior.
 If the project was not component based, a bug introduced in another part of the project might be a lot harder to track down since there are no seperate components that clearly define their intent and function.

+#### Layering
+We want to apply a layering pattern in which a certain piece of code can only import and execute functionality of another piece of code that is contained within a direct subdirectory.

+For example, we have a Movement class, which imports Arm and Leg classes, which are contained within subdirectories 'Arm' and 'Leg'.
+These subdirectories in turn can import and execute code that is another nested subdirectory.

+The reason for using this pattern in this project is that we want to abstract certain functionality away to higher level classes.
+We want to be able to tell the robot to move to a specific point, not if it should use arms or legs or stuff that is not of interest to classes using this functionality.

 #### Pipes and filters
 We also have chosen to employ pipes and filter patterns.
 One example that hightlights why this is a good choice for this system is a logging module.
 Say there is an issue and your task is to track the issue down and fix it.
 The robot logs a lot of data that is supossed to make it easier to find except that due to the volume of logging it quickly turns into searching for a needle in a haystack.